-Chairman McKeon, Representative Smith, and distinguished members of the Committee, it is my privilege to update you on the state of the United States' Armed Forces and to comment on the President's budget proposal for fiscal year 2013.
+Chairman Inouye, Senator Cochran, and distinguished members of the Committee, it is my privilege to update you on our Armed Forces and the President's budget proposal for fiscal year 2013.
 The context for this year's posture testimony is unique.
-Our military has transitioned many of our major operations, and we have new strategic guidance that sets priorities.
-We are also facing real fiscal constraints and an increasingly competitive security environment.
+Our military has transitioned many of our major operations.
+We have new defense guidance that sets strategic priorities.
+And we are facing real fiscal constraints and an increasingly competitive security environment.
 The President's proposed fiscal year 2013 defense budget accounts for these realities.
 It provides a responsible investment in our nation's current and future security.